WHAT TO DO IN STOCKHOLM IN 3 DAYS

 Visiting Drottningham Palace was one of my favorite activities.
 It is a bit farther away, but the interior of the palace and the whole area around the palace are just charming.

-Drottningholm Palace is the – or one of the most impressive – historic buildings in Sweden that has been very well-preserved and got a UNESCO World Heritage site with beautiful royal gardens.
-It was built in the 17th century, and you see the saloons from the 17th, 18th century and learn more about the Kings and Queens who have lived here – it is still the King and Queen’s permanent residents.
+Drottningholm Palace is the – or one of the most impressive – historic buildings in Sweden that has been very well-preserved and is a UNESCO World Heritage site with beautiful royal gardens.
+It was built in the 17th century, and you see the saloons from the 17th, and 18th centuries and learn more about the Kings and Queens who have lived here – it is still the King and Queen’s permanent residents.

 There are several ways to get to Drottningholm Palace.